Nyingma: Historical origins

-(fl.173?-300?
+(fl.173?–300?
 CE), especially in the eastern regions.
-The reign of Songtsen Gampo (ca.617-649/50) saw an expansion of Tibetan power, the adoption of a writing system and promotion of Buddhism.
+The reign of Songtsen Gampo (ca.617-649/50) saw an expansion of Tibetan power, the adoption of a writing system, and the promotion of Buddhism.

-Around 760, Trisong Detsen invited Padmasambhava and the Nalanda abbot Śāntarakṣita to Tibet to introduce Buddhism to the "Land of Snows."
+Around 760, Trisong Detsen invited Padmasambhava, later recognized as the most significant Nyingma teacher, and the Nalanda abbot Śāntarakṣita to Tibet to introduce Buddhism to the "Land of Snows."
 Trisong Detsen ordered the translation of all Buddhist texts into Tibetan.
-Padmasambhava, Śāntarakṣita, 108 translators, and 25 of Padmasambhava's nearest disciples worked for many years in a gigantic translation-project.
+Padmasambhava, Śāntarakṣita, 108 translators, and 25 of Padmasambhava's nearest disciples worked for many years on a gigantic translation project.
 The translations from this period formed the base for the large scriptural transmission of Dharma teachings into Tibet and are known as the "Old Translations" and as the "Early Translation School".
 Padmasambhava supervised mainly the translation of tantras; Śāntarakṣita concentrated on the sutras.
 Padmasambhava and Śāntarakṣita also founded the first Buddhist monastery in Tibet: Samye.
 However, this situation would not last: